-7 Tips on Learning Old-Time Fiddle
+Listen to the Past: 7 Tips on Learning Old-Time Fiddle

 7. Don’t try to be unique.
 You will naturally gravitate toward your favorite bow patterns, melodic variations, drones, and syncopations that will define your playing.
 You are already unique!

 Fiddler David Bragger is the founder of Old-Time Tiki Parlour, a label devoted to recording and filming the masters of traditional American music.
 He teaches at UCLA and is artistic director of the Santa Barbara Old-Time Fiddlers’ Convention.
-His new release, King’s Lament: Old-Time Fiddle Duets, is available at oldtimetikiparlour.com.
+His latest album is King’s Lament: Old-Time Fiddle Duets.

 This article originally appeared in the April 2018 issue of Strings magazine.